yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes/Notes.md

 auto [a, b, c] = arr;
 // a is now 1, b is now 0, c is now -1
 ```
+- To find the Maximum Subarray Sum of Length atleast k in O(N) using Prefix Sum array, refer this [example](https://codeforces.com/contest/1486/submission/119761728)

+- For some problems which seem very difficult to come up with a EFFICIENT ALGORITHM, By seeing the Constraints of the Problem, Some times
+ we will be able to solve the problem very easily by careful observation that yields a simple algo which makes sure that the maximum constraint problem passes in given Time & Space Complexity.
+[Example](https://codeforces.com/contest/1469/submission/119768088).
+ So do look at the Constraints of the problem in the beginning itself.

+ - Note that, No of times we need to divide a number(a) by a number (b) to make the number a = 1, is `Ceil(logb(a))` i.e, Ceil ( Log(a) to the base b ) .